Step 1: Enable the Data Port on Your Electricity Meter

 Move closer to Zap

-Try factory reset (hold button 5+ seconds)
+Try a factory reset (hold button on the Zap for 10 seconds)